 The train depot is one of Boise’s most popular locations for portraits of any kind – seniors, engagements, and many events.
 The grounds include beautiful waterfalls, ponds, benches, and rock formations, while around back the train tracks provide a great moving-toward-the-next-phase-of-life feel, very appropriate for graduation.
 The interior of the building is fascinating as well, but keep the limited hours in mind: it’s only open Sundays and Mondays, 11am-5pm.

-Because the Depot is so popular, there may be events going on during your session, and during peak portrait season, the grounds will be packed and parking limited.
-If you don’t fancy fighting for space, it’s best to pick a less well-known location.
+Because the Depot is so popular, there may be events going on during your session (sometimes closing off the whole area for weddings), and during peak portrait season, the grounds will be packed and parking limited.
+Check the Depot schedule ahead of time on weekends, and if you don’t fancy fighting for space, it’s best to pick a less well-known location.

 Kathryn Albertson Park

 Kathryn Albertson Park is another of Boise’s most popular locations for portraits, and you can see why!
 It’s a gorgeous area for a very natural setting with rustic benches, fences, rocks, ponds, bridges, and beautiful plants at any time of year.
-Although the park is big enough to fit quite a lot of people, it can get just as packed as the Depot during peak season – allow extra time for finding parking, sometimes at Ann Morrison Park across the street.
+Although the park is big enough to fit quite a lot of people, it can get just as packed as the Depot during autumn, especially on weekends – allow extra time for finding parking, sometimes at Ann Morrison Park across the street.

 Looking for a more grungy, hip style?
 Freak Alley is another popular portrait spot in Boise, running between 8th and 9th St just south of Bannock.
 The rotating displays of graffiti make for very colorful, sharp, rock star-like photos, and are particularly great for senior portraits.

 Don’t get your heart too set on one display in particular, though – the graffiti is always changing!